 The passenger's window switch operates only the corresponding passenger's window.
-To open the window, push the switch and hold it down (1).
-To close the window, pull the switch up 2.
+To open the window, push the switch to the first detent and continue to hold it down until the desired window position is reached (1).
+To close the window, pull the switch to the first detent and continue to hold it up until the desired window position is reached (2).